Cimpress-MCP/PostalCodes.Net/README.md

 * Develop features of a ```feature/*``` branch.
 * Create pull request to a ```master``` branch.
 * Once ```master``` is branched into ```release/<major>.<minor>.<patch>``` an automatic job builds and if successful publishes the NuGet package.
-* After successful build the [artifact](https://www.nuget.org/packages/PostalCodes/) will be available via NuGet or directly from [GitHub Releases](https://github.com/Cimpress-MCP/PostalCodes.Net/releases)
+* After successful build the [artifact](https://www.nuget.org/packages/PostalCodes/) will be available via NuGet or directly from [GitHub Releases](https://github.com/Cimpress-MCP/PostalCodes.Net/releases).

 ## Prerequisites ##

-If you want to open the solution file in Visual Studio, you may need the Sandcastle Help File Builder Visual Studio extension available in the bundle [here](https://github.com/EWSoftware/SHFB/releases)
+If you want to open the solution file in Visual Studio, you may need the Sandcastle Help File Builder Visual Studio extension available in the bundle [here](https://github.com/EWSoftware/SHFB/releases).

 ## Building ##

-The following snippets assume your working directory is in the root of the repository
+The following snippets assume your working directory is in the root of the repository:

 ```
 > git clone https://github.com/Cimpress-MCP/PostalCodes.Net.git